kuyio/orb_template/README.md

 end
 ```

-You can then using these view helpers in your front-end code, wherever a view components needs to be rendered:
+You can then use these view helpers in your front-end code, wherever a view components needs to be rendered:

 ```erb
 <%= card(title: "Your friends") do %>